Francisco-Guillen/Face-Aligment/README.md

 ```
 Make sure to execute these commands in the correct directory where you want the files to be installed and cloned.

+## Datasets

+**[VGGFace2](https://paperswithcode.com/dataset/vggface2-1):** is a dataset comprised of approximately 3.31 million images categorized into 9131 classes, each corresponding to an individual identity, and primarily used for training and validation.
+Due to its considerable size, only the first 300 classes were utilized, totaling around 110,000 images.
+This selection was made to ease the handling of the dataset while maintaining a significant representation of the identities present.

+**[LFW](https://vis-www.cs.umass.edu/lfw/):** On the other hand, LFW (Labeled Faces in the Wild) consists of around 13,000 facial images encompassing over 5,700 different individuals.
+This dataset serves as a benchmark for testing face recognition systems.

 ## Facial Alignment Methods